There’s always something that’s standing in the way

 “Permission to Dance” by BTS

 Growing up in New Jersey in the 80s and early 90s, I vividly remember my girl friends fawning over New Kids on the Block with posters all over their lockers of Joey McIntyre and Jordan Knight.
 My little sister’s room plastered with pictures of *NSync and Justin Timberlake.
 Just like Meilin and her friends in the latest Pixar feature, Turning Red, melting over her favorite boyband 4*Town.
 One thing was consistent, almost all of the big boybands were all-white.
-If you had told the 15 year old me, that in someday there would be sold-out football stadiums of screaming and fawning teenage girls (and grown women) of all ethnicities across America, for a Korean boyband who don’t speak much English, I would have thought you were insane.
+If you had told the 15 year old me, that in someday there would be sold-out football stadiums of screaming and fawning teenage girls (and grown women) of all ethnicities across America, for a Korean boyband who barely spoke English, I would have thought you were insane.
 And yet, a group of 7 young men from Korea known as BTS have become the most popular music artists in the world.
-The gatekeepers of American media would never supported BTS or any other Asian band to the meteoric rise that they have had.
+The gatekeepers of American media would never have supported BTS or any other Asian band to the meteoric rise that they have had.
 But that didn’t stop BTS, because they were so good that they could not be denied.
 This was the same story for Parasite, a Korean indie film that was the first foreign language film to win the Academy Award for Best Picture.
 The movie was a flawless masterpiece that managed to beat the Hollywood machine and do it with subtitles.
 Everything we have been told all these years is that there is no market in America for diverse stories or celebrities.
 It took a small peninsula in Asia to smash that false narrative and open the door for so many others.
 People care about quality, no matter what color is behind it.
 BTS and Parasite were so good that they could not be stopped and they didn’t ask for permission or approval to do it.
 This is a critical lesson for Asian Americans who often seek this permission and approval.
 We need to break free from this mentality if we want to be seen.
 It’s not enough to be seen, we want the seat at the table that we rightfully deserve.

 Recently, a friend brought an article from Business Insider to my attention.
 It was about seven “self-made billionaires”.
 Three of them were Asian, and yet Business Insider chose to feature three photos of the others.
 Here are the originally featured photos for the article before they changed it and added the following editor’s note “The cover image has been changed to include an image of DoorDash co-founder Andy Fang to better represent the diversity of people on Forbes’ list of billionaires under 30.”: